 - The polypeptide separates from the tRNA in the P site and attaches to the amino acid carried by the tRNA in the A site; with ribosomes catalyzing the formation of peptide bonds.
 A tunnel in the ribosome allows for the growing chain a way out of the molecule.

-- The P site tRNA leaves the ribosome and the tRNA in the A site moves to P. Since the tRNA is bonded to mRNA, when tRNA moves the mRNA also moves.
+- The P site tRNA leaves the ribosome, and the A site’s tRNA moves to P. Since the tRNA is bonded to mRNA, when tRNA moves the mRNA also moves.
 This causes a new tRNA to bind to the A site.
 This elongation process repeats until a stop codon reaches a ribosome’s A site.
-This also marks the termination stage and the completed polypeptide is freed from the last tRNA.
+This also marks the termination stage, and the completed polypeptide is freed from the last tRNA.
 The ribosome then splits back into its separate subunits.

 A nucleotide substitution occurs when one nucleotide in mRNA gets replaced.
-This result in three scenarios:
+This results in three scenarios: